AtlasOfLivingAustralia/ala-bootstrap3/README.md

 ## Description
 This is a Grails Plugin to provide the basic set of web resources to correctly apply the **new 2015** ala web theme based on [bootstrap 3.4.4](http://getbootstrap.com)

-Many of its features come inherited from the [ala-boostrap2 plugin](https://github.com/AtlasOfLivingAustralia/ala-bootstrap2)
+Many of its features come inherited from the [ala-boostrap2 plugin](https://github.com/AtlasOfLivingAustralia/ala-bootstrap2).

+Note: templates, some CSS & JS files are located in the `commonui-bs3` directory.
+If these have been changed, then the production version will require updating - talk to the sys admin who will update them via Git.

 ## Grails taglib integration with Bootstrap
 This plugin borrows the taglib used in the [Grails Twitter Bootstrap plugin](https://grails.org/plugin/twitter-bootstrap) to modify the way some Core Grails tags are rendered (eg: pagination)